 After conducting a thorough study, the construction of the 3,300 m2 Winery on a 3.5 hectare plot began in November 2006.

-The Winery was completed in 2007 and currently includes a raw material reception area, as well as a vinification and bottling area, raw material and finished product storage areas, a laboratory and area for experimental small-scale vinification, a 900 m2 underground wine cellar/vault with wine barrel washing equipment, a multimedia and wine-tasting room, and an area displaying/selling the vineyard’s wines and other local products.
+The Winery was completed in 2007 and currently includes a raw material reception area, as well as a vinification and bottling area, raw material and finished product storage areas, a laboratory and area for experimental small-scale vinification, a 900 m2 underground wine cellar, a multimedia and wine-tasting room, and an area displaying/selling the vineyard’s wines and other local products.

 The section that is open to visitors includes a vinification and bottling area, as well as a wine-tasting area in the underground wine cellar next to the barrels and space where the vineyard’s wines are displayed and sold.

-The current capacity of the Claudia Papayianni Winery is 200,000 bottles, with a potential to increase production to 800,000 bottles.
+The current capacity of the Claudia Papayianni Winery is 400,000 bottles, with a potential to increase production.

-The vinification area includes 17 stainless steel settling, fermentation and storage tanks, 7 stainless steel fermenters with pistons, 1 Ganymede-type fermenter, 2 stainless steel cold infusion units (oval) and 2 stabilisation tanks with a total capacity of 150,000 litres.
+The vinification area includes stainless steel settling, fermentation and storage tanks, stainless steel fermenters with pistons, Ganymede-type fermenter.
 Being equipped with a nitrogen network, all tanks have automatic and controlled heating and cooling via an alternator and a central temperature control system.